 WordPress page builders simplify the task of creating beautiful websites and styling content.

-Whether you are a beginner or a WordPress developer, you can take advantage of page builders to create media-rich layouts using a user-friendly drag and drop interface.
+Whether you’re a beginner or a WordPress developer, you can take advantage of page builders to create media-rich layouts using an intuitive drag-and-drop interface.

-Unfortunately, the functionality that is built into some WordPress themes conflicts with WordPress page builders.
+Unfortunately, the functionality that’s built into some WordPress themes conflicts with WordPress page builders.
 This usually happens when the theme and the page builder are trying to modify the same thing.

-Even when there are no conflictions, some WordPress themes don’t allow to you get the most from page builders as they don’t include full-width post and page layouts.
-This means that those gorgeous layouts are squeezed into a small content area.
+Even when there are no conflicts, some WordPress themes don’t allow you to get the most from page builders, as they don’t include full-width post and page layouts.
+This means those gorgeous layouts are squeezed into a small content area.

-In this article, I have curated ten of the best WordPress themes to use with page builders.
+In this article, I’ve curated ten of the best WordPress themes to use with page builders.

-All of the designs have been created to compliment page builders, not conflict with them, and allow you to modify your website with the WordPress theme customiser.
+All of the designs have been created to complement page builders, not conflict with them, and allow you to modify your website with the WordPress theme customiser.

-When Divi was first launched, everything was built directly into the WordPress theme.
-Divi is still known as being one of the best “All in One” WordPress themes on the market, however most functionality has been migrated to the Divi Builder page builder.
+When Divi was launched, everything was built directly into the WordPress theme.
+Divi is still known as being one of the best ‘All in One’ WordPress themes on the market.
+However, most functionality has been migrated to the Divi Builder page builder.

-The WordPress theme, which is known as Divi Theme, acts as a blank canvas for Divi Builder and allows you to customise your website design using the WordPress theme cusomiser.
-There are options for typography, colours, layouts, navigation and more.
+The WordPress theme, which is known as Divi Theme, acts as a blank canvas for Divi Builder and allows you to customise your website design using the WordPress theme customiser.
+There are options for typography, colors, layouts, navigation and more.

-I can’t recommend buying an Elegant Themes membership solely for the Divi Theme framework, however the overall package that Elegant Themes offers is fantastic as it includes two great WordPress themes and three advanced WordPress plugins.
+I can’t recommend buying an Elegant Themes membership solely for the Divi Theme framework, but the overall package Elegant Themes offers is fantastic, as it includes two great WordPress themes and three advanced WordPress plugins.

 It works in a similar way to Divi Theme, placing all customisation options within the WordPress theme customiser.
-Ten colour presets are available and there are multiple layouts for your header, navigation menu, content area and footer.
+Ten color presets are available, and there are multiple layouts for your header, navigation menu, content area and footer.

-Unfortunately, Beaver Builder Theme is not included in the free or standard versions of the plugin, so you need to upgrade to the $199 per year pro plan in order to use it.
+Unfortunately, Beaver Builder Theme isn’t included in the free or standard versions of the plugin, so you need to upgrade to the $199-a-year pro plan to use it.

-Due to this, I can only recommend Beaver Builder Theme to those want to purchase the premium version of Beaver Builder.
+Because of this, I can only recommend Beaver Builder Theme to those who want to purchase the premium version.

 3. GutenBook (FREE)

-Developed by Odie Themes, GutenBook is a simple blogging WordPress theme that is free to download.
-It was designed for the WordPress block editor and places all settings in the WordPress theme customiser.
+Developed by Odie Themes, GutenBook is a simple blogging WordPress theme that’s free to download.
+It was designed for the WordPress block editor, and places all settings in the WordPress theme customiser.

-GutenBook has settings for modifying colours and displaying a text header or image header on all pages, but for the most part, GutenBook is a basic design with just a few options.
+It has settings for modifying colors and displaying a text header or image header on all pages, but, for the most part, it’s a basic design with just a few options.

 Despite being designed for the built-in WordPress block editor, GutenBook will work with any WordPress page builder.

-I believe that Gutenbook is the perfect WordPress theme for a simple blog, however its lack of customisation options will frustrate some of you.
+I believe it’s the perfect WordPress theme for a simple blog, but its lack of customisation options will frustrate some of you.

 Page Builder Framework is a fast-loading minimal WordPress theme that was designed to work with any WordPress page builder.

-All settings can be found within the WordPress theme customiser, however a dedicated theme settings page links to key settings such as your logo, header, footer and navigation menu.
+All of the settings can be found within the WordPress theme customiser, but a dedicated theme settings page links to key settings such as your logo, header, footer and navigation menu.

-For just $58 per year, you can gain access to 14 premium addons.
-Premium features include a sticky navigation menu, advanced blog layouts, custom sections and call to action buttons.
+For just $58 a year, you can gain access to 14 premium addons, including a sticky navigation menu, advanced blog layouts, custom sections and call-to-action buttons.

-Whether you opt for the free or premium version of Page Builder Framework, I highly recommend checking Page Builder Framework out.
+Whether you opt for the free or premium version, I highly recommend checking it out.

-PageBuilderly is a one-page WordPress theme that has been optimised for page builders and landing pages.
-It is a multi-purpose design that is suitable for many different websites, however the developers have also released a child theme for PageBuilderly called Blog Builderly which is more suitable for blogs.
+PageBuilderly is a one-page WordPress theme that’s been optimised for page builders and landing pages.
+It’s a multipurpose design that’s suitable for many different websites.
+However, the developers have also released a child theme for it called Blog Builderly, which is more suitable for blogs.

 Like most WordPress themes that have been created with page builders in mind, PageBuilderly places all settings in the WordPress theme customiser.

-The free version only offers a few basic styling options so is quite restrictive.
+The free version only offers a few basic styling options, so it’s quite restrictive.

 PageBuildery Pro, which retails from only $29, is the better solution, as it adds improved header options, social media integration and better widget support.

 Shoptimizer is a premium WooCommerce theme that uses Elementor to create content pages and advanced shopping layouts.
-Developed by CommerceGurus, the theme has been optimised for speed and contains hundreds of settings to help you increase sales and conversions.
+Developed by CommerceGurus, the theme has been optimised for speed, and contains hundreds of settings to help you to increase sales and conversions.